 She studied Communications: Public Relations with a minor in Human Services at California State University, Fullerton, graduating cum laude.

-Reena is a board member of the CSUF Alumni Association’s Nonprofit Professional Chapter and encourages students to prepare for and seek out careers in nonprofit and service fields.
-She is also on the leadership council of Downtown Women’s Center.
+Reena is a leadership L.A. fellow with the Southern California Leadership Network and serves on the leadership council of Downtown Women’s Center.
 As an advocate for empowering women, homeless and the underserved populations, she is an active volunteer.
 Inspired by her radiant son, she is also the founder of Inclusive Sol, a cerebral palsy resource platform.

 When she’s not cultivating relationships, you can find her immersed in live music and embracing a lifestyle of health and sustainability.
 Above all, as a young girl in the Philippines, she was nurtured by her grandmother, a traditional medicine woman.
 She honors her by living a life of service.